← Portfolio

 6. Write survivors to Google Calendar with score, reason, emoji, and source links

-Events are deduplicated by fingerprint hash so re-runs don’t create duplicates.
-Failed scrapers fall back to cached results so one broken source doesn’t kill the whole run.
+Events get fingerprinted so re-runs don’t create duplicates.
+If a scraper fails, it falls back to cached results- one broken source doesn’t kill the run.

-The real work is in the prompt, not the model.
-It includes my full preference profile- specific cuisines, artists, genres, hard dislikes, and a blacklist.
-Score anchors tell the model that 9+ means “would drop everything” and fewer than 0.5% of events should qualify.
-Without that calibration the model scored everything 6-8 and the filter was useless.
-With it, the pipeline surfaced events I’d never have found on my own- like Repair Cafe SF and Lectures on Tap- while nailing obvious fits like Lord of the Rings screenings at Alamo Drafthouse.
-No fine-tuning required.
+The hard part was prompt calibration.
+My prompt includes specific cuisines I like, artists, genres, hard dislikes, and a blacklist.
+I had to add score anchors telling the model that 9+ means “would drop everything” and that fewer than 0.5% of events should qualify.
+Before that, everything scored 6-8 and the filter was useless.
+After calibration it started surfacing things I’d never have found on my own- Repair Cafe SF, Lectures on Tap- while still catching obvious fits like Lord of the Rings at Alamo Drafthouse.
+No fine-tuning needed.

 Google Calendar populated with FOMO-scored events Event detail showing FOMO score and reason Movie event with cinema passthrough scoring